knative/community/STEERING-COMMITTEE.md

 ## Decision process

 The steering committee desires to always reach consensus.
+The expectation is that lack of consensus requires multiple discussions and possibly public review, and that a vote would be an option of last resort.

-Decisions are made in meetings when a quorum of the members are present and may pass with majority of the committee supporting it.
+Decisions are made in meetings when a quorum of the members are present and consensus is achieved, or in a meeting where all members are present and a vote is held and passed by majority.

-Quorum is considered reached when at least half of the members are present.
+Quorum is considered reached when a majority of the members are present.

 In case of extended absence, the organization of the absent member may appoint a single delegate from the same company during the absence.